OpenCoreData/ocdWeb/docs/notes.md

 * Need to break object up into Tika (Geo in the future), break out graphloader and package builder code

-## Build sequence
+## Build sequence for CSDCO Semantic Network

+Note:  We may perform a graph drop or other process if we want to cleanly initialize the graph.
+Otherwise we will use specific drop and loads to perform updates along the way.

+1. Load the CSDCOProject.nt and objectGraph.nq from OCD Semantic Network
-* VaultWalker runs to load objects and object metadata kernel  x-do and x-do-meta respectively
+2. VaultWalker runs to load objects and object metadata kernel  x-do and x-do-meta respectively
-* Run the GraphBuilder to build out "proj" and "borehole" to x-do-resources
+3. GraphBuilder is run to build out "proj" and "borehole" to x-do-resources
+4. ObjectEngine>GraphLoader loads x-do-meta and x-do-reosources to graph
-* Optional, run ObjectEngine>Tika to build the tika index in x-do-tika
+5. ObjectEngine>Tika to build the tika index in x-do-tika "Optional"
-* Run ObjectEngine to build out packages in x-do-packages and x-do-packages-meta respectively
+6. ObjectEngine>PackageBuilder is run to build packages and their metadata in x-do-packages and x-do-packages-meta
-* Run ObjectEngine>GraphLoader to load the graphs into triple store
+7. ObjectEngine>GraphLoader run again to load x-do-tika and x-do-packages-meta

 ## Dev set up